sunfishcode/basic-text/docs/BasicText.md

 ## Conversion

-### String Conversion, Lossy
+### String Conversion, Permissive

-To convert a [Unicode] string into a Basic Text string in a manner that always succeeds but potentially loses information:
+To convert a [Unicode] string into a Basic Text string in a manner that always succeeds, discarding information not usually considered meaningful or valid in plain text:
  - If the input starts with a [non-starter] or U+200D (ZWJ), replace it with U+FFFD.
  - Perform the Replacement actions from the [Pre-NFC Table].